k78ma/quartz/content/3A/MTE 320/Y Connection Style.md

 $$
 The same relationships hold true for the currents in a 3-phase balanced Y-connected voltage source.

+>[!note] Phase current vs Line current
+>- Phase current: The current that flows through each impedance (load) connected between a phase and the neutral point.
+>- Line current: The current that flows in the conductors connecting the source to the load.

 Note that in a 3-phase Y-connected balanced system:
 $$
 \begin{align}